protegeproject/protege/installation/linux/index.md

 To install Protégé:

-1. Go to the [Products page](http://protege.stanford.edu/products.php#desktop-protege) on the Protege website.
+1. Go to the [software page](http://protege.stanford.edu/software.php#desktop-protege) on the Protege website.
 2. Click the **Download for Linux** button to download the tar.gz file to your machine.
 3. Unpack the archive.
 To do this, either use your file explorer and double-click on the archive, and extract it to the desired location, or type in a terminal window: